aacl2023-srw/aacl2023-srw.github.io/cfp.md

 order : 1
 ---

+Student Research Workshop Collocated with AACL-IJCNLP 2020.

+Date: December 7, 2020

+***Paper Submission Deadline: September 25, 2020 ****

+Submissions should be made on the START conference system: https://www.softconf.com/aacl-ijcnlp2020/SRW/.

+You CAN submit a paper to the main deadline, even if you didn't participate in the pre-submission mentoring.

 # Call for Papers
-## General Invitation for Submission
+## General Rules for Submission
-The Student Research Workshop (SRW) provides a venue for student researchers to present their work in computational linguistics and natural language processing.
-Students receive feedback from the general conference audience as well as from mentors specifically assigned according to the topic of their work.
+The AACL-IJCNLP 2020 Student Research Workshop (SRW) provides a forum for student researchers who are investigating various areas related to Computational Linguistics and Natural Language Processing.
+The workshop provides an excellent opportunity for student participants to present their work and receive valuable feedback from the international research community as well as from selected panelists - experienced researchers, specifically assigned according to the topic of their work, who will prepare in-depth comments and questions in advance of the presentation.

+The workshop's goal is to aid students at multiple stages of their education: including undergraduate, masters, junior and senior PhD students.

 We invite papers in two different categories:
 - __Thesis Proposals__: This category is appropriate for advanced students who have decided on a thesis topic and wish to get feedback on their proposal and broader ideas for their continuing work.
 - __Research Papers__ : Papers in this category can describe completed work, or work in progress with preliminary results.
 For these papers, the first author must be a current graduate or undergraduate student.
-Topics of interest for the SRW are the same as NAACL main conference.
-See the list of topics [here](http://naacl2019.org/calls/papers/).
+Topics of interest for the SRW are the same as the AACL-IJCNLP 2020 main conference.
+See the list of topics [here](http://aacl-ijcnlp2020.org/calls/papers/).

 ## Benefits of participation